Preseason Preparation: Intentional Archery Practice

 3. Preseason Preparation: Intentional Archery Practice

 We’re in the thick of it now.
 It’s full-blown hunt prep season, and if you’re anything like me, you’re absolutely chomping at the bit for fall to start up.
-Tags are in hand, maps are being studied, and gym memberships are being utilized.
+Tags are in hand, maps are being studied, and gym memberships are being used.
 Shooting our bows is also high on the list of priorities.
 Many times on our hunts, we only get one shot, so we better be able to make the most of it.
 It’s better to make sure we’re as dialed as we can be now before heading into the field later.
 Just getting reps behind the string is only part of the process, though.
 Being intentional with your archery practice is another.

 are you prepared?